Riga (moped): Types

 In 1979 Riga-16 was released.
 It essentially looked like the Riga-12.
 The engine was now a S-58, and pedal-cranks were not used in the design.
 The exhaust system had also changed; it was much longer.
 The seat was the long type, and more comfortable.
 The rear lamps were changed to a larger hexagonal-shape.
 It also came in metallic paint.

 1981 the Riga-22 was released.
 At first it had a Š-62 engine, then starting from 1984 Riga-22 was equipped with a V-50 engine.
 First V-50 models had no external differences from the Š-62, but the internals were redesigned.
 It had a similar looking, but, better clutch.
 The only identical parts were plastic friction discs.
 Instead of 2 friction discs, the V-50 had 3 friction discs, and the gearbox in V-50 had ball bearings, instead of plain bearings.
 It had a new, and more modern electronic ignition, and the fuel tank was redesigned.
 The new V-50 engine was also used.
 Riga-22 was produced until 1989.

 1986 was a turn-around year for Riga.
 Deteriorating quality and engine problems made the need of a new model apparent.
 So in 1986 the new Riga Delta was introduced.
-The engine is in no way resembles its predecessor.
+The engine in no way resembles its predecessor.
 The frame is completely changed.
 It has a new fuel tank, with only "Delta" written on it.
 Replaced the front and rear lamps and ignition.
 The Deltas were available in three colours pea-green, brick red and beige.
 Deltas also featured 3 gear gearbox.